 - The heading cells match the columns in the list that’s being filtered.

 - The first row of criteria request a specific customer – MegaMart – and any product

 - The second row of criteria request a specific product – Mile – and any customer

 - When the filter runs it will return any orders where the customer is MegaMart OR the product is Milk.

 Download the Sample File

-For more information on Advanced Filters, and to download the sample file, please visit the Advanced Filter page on my Contextures website.
+For more information on Advanced Filters, and to download the sample file, visit the Advanced Filter page on my Contextures website.

 Video: Set Up an Advanced Filter

-To see the steps for setting up the criteria range, and running the Advanced Filter, please watch this short video.
+To see the steps for setting up the criteria range, and running the Advanced Filter, watch this short video.